bmartino1/sftp2/README.md

 **Note:** The time when this image was last built can delay the availability of an OpenSSH release.
 Since this is an automated build linked with [phusion/baseimage](https://hub.docker.com/r/phusion/baseimage/), the build will depend on how often they push changes (out of my control).
 You can of course make this more predictable by cloning this repo and run your own build manually.

 # Building the container yourself
 To build this container, clone the repository and cd into it.
+This is a refactor to movbe off ubnutu and into debain slim. alpine is missing apk packages to run there.

 ## Build it:
 ```